This was the fourth album for the Canadian band The Guess Who, and here they move into psychedelic pop territory with new lead singer Burton Cummings.

 WEBLINKS: Site Link

 In several ways ‘Wheatfield Soul’ represented a seismic shift for The Guess Who.
-Moving away from the garage rock of the previous three albums into psychedelic pop territory, it’s the first album without lead vocalist Chad Allen who was replaced by new boy Burton Cummings.
+The band noved away from the garage rock of the previous three albums.
+Instead, they shifted into psychedelic pop territory,

-It was the first LP not recorded in Minneapolis, Minnesota, a city that played an important role in the Winnipeg based band’s early history.
 Produced by Jack Richardson at A&R Studios in New York, the album wasn’t a big hit but it unleashed what is truly one of the greatest singles of the 1960’s.

 The Songs